flaming8/CrocNTell/README.md

 Here’s what the data tells us:

-1. **Crocodile Distribution**: Heat maps reveal where crocodiles are most prevalent across the Northern Territory.
+1. **Crocodile Distribution**: Croc maps reveal where crocodiles are most prevalent across the Northern Territory.
 2. **Monthly Captures**: The app analyzes monthly crocodile capture data over the past 20 years, highlighting patterns in behavior and activity with **March and April** being the most dangerous months for encounters..
 3. **Species Analysis**: Insights into the types of crocodiles captured, identifying which species pose the most significant risks.
 4. **Temperature and Activity Trends**: Contrary to popular belief, **temperature has little effect** on crocodile activity.
 Crocodiles remain active all year debunking the myth that higher temperatures affect their activity.